-Lazy, lovely days on the Cote d’Azur… and the long way home.
+We spent the last days on our InterRail on the The French Riviera.
+We had some lazy, lovely days on the Cote d’Azur… and a long way home.

 Wednesday 21.8.1991, Nice

-The night train brought us back to Nice with a comparatively good night’s sleep.
+The night train brought us back to the French Riviera and Nice with a comparatively good night’s sleep.
 With the assistance of “Let’s Go Europe” we found a dream hotel.

 - HOTEL REGENCY, rue St. Siagre.
 A small street 5 minutes from the railway station.
 184 FF for a double, WC, shower and a kitchenette.
 The bed is on a loft so it gets a little hot.
 Pleasant and good.
 A good idea with the little kitchen, especially now with little money left, but in any case it’s nice to prepare our own meals.
 Map

 We installed ourselves and went directly to the beach.
 My girlfriend bought sunscreen lotion factor 10 and made a plan for her tanning process until departure on Sunday evening.
 It is however uncertain if it is Sunday, or if our very poor finances force us to leave already on Saturday.